History

 • Dec 2011

-• Inauguration of Dr. Christian Loucq as IVI’s second Director General at IVI headquarters.
+• Dr. Christian Loucq becomes IVI’s second Director General.

 • Oct 2013

-• Results from five-year follow-up of a Phase III trial of the oral cholera vaccine (ShancholTM) show protective efficacy of about 65 percent for five years.
-This is the first time an oral cholera vaccine had been proven to provide strong and sustained protection.
+• Results from a Phase III trial follow-up on the oral cholera vaccine, Shanchol™, show protective efficacy of about 65% over five years.

 • Jan 2014

-• IVI launches partnership with Incepta Vaccine Ltd. of Bangladesh by transferring technology for the oral cholera vaccine, followed by technology transfer for the typhoid conjugate vaccine.
-IVI is currently working with Incepta on developing these vaccines for Bangladesh.
+• IVI partners with Incepta Vaccine Ltd. of Bangladesh, transferring technology for an oral cholera vaccine then for a typhoid conjugate vaccine.

 • Feb 2015

-• Euvichol receives licensure and is the first cholera vaccine developed and produced in Korea for use in developing nations.
+• Euvichol® receives licensure and is the first cholera vaccine developed and produced in the Republic of Korea for use in low- and middle-income countries.

 • Mar 2015

-• IVI, with Korea’s Ministry of Foreign Affairs, Malawi’s Ministry of Health, and the WHO, conduct emergency cholera vaccinations in the flood-stricken Nsanje District of Malawi in response to concerns over a cholera outbreak.
-The campaign immunized more than 130,000 people.
+• IVI, with the Republic of Korea’s Ministry of Foreign Affairs, Malawi’s Ministry of Health, and the World Health Organization, conduct emergency cholera vaccinations in flood-stricken Malawi, immunizing more than 130,000 people.

 • Jun 2015

-• Inauguration of Dr. Jerome Kim as IVI’s third Director General is held at IVI headquarters.
+• Dr. Jerome Kim becomes IVI’s third Director General.

 • Aug 2017